Local Algorithms for Sparse Spanning Graphs: Proof of Theorem

-\ifnum\conf=0 In this section we prove the following theorem. \fi \BT Any local sparse spanning graph algorithm has query complexity $\Omega(\sqrt{n})$.
-This result holds for graphs with a constant degree bound $d$ and for constant $0 \leq \eps \leq 2d/3$ and $0 \leq \delta < 1/3$. \ET \ifnum\conf=1 The full proof can be found in the accompanying full version.
-Here we give the high-level idea. \fi Let $V$ be a set of vertices and let $v_0$ and $v_1$ be a pair of distinct vertices in $V$.
-In order to prove the lower bound we construct two families of random $d$-regular graphs over $V$, $\calF^+_{(v_0, v_1)}$ and $\calF^-_{(v_0, v_1)}$. $\calF^+_{(v_0, v_1)}$ is the family of $d$-regular graphs, $G=(V, E)$, for which $(v_0, v_1) \in E$. $\calF^-_{(v_0, v_1)}$ is the family of $d$-regular for which $(v_0, v_1) \in E$ and the removal of $(v_0, v_1)$ leaves the graph with two connected components, each of size \ifnum\conf=0 \footnote{Although a graph that is drawn uniformly from $\calF^+_{(v_0, v_1)}$ (or $\calF^-_{(v_0, v_1)}$) might be disconnected, this event happens with negligible probability~\cite{Bol01}.
-Hence, the proof of the lower bound remains valid even if we consider $\calF^+_{(v_0, v_1)}\cap \calC$ and $\calF^-_{(v_0, v_1)}\cap\calC$ where $\calC$ is the family of connected graphs.} \fi $n/2$.
+\BPFOF{Theorem~\ref{thm:lb}} Let $V$ be a set of vertices and let $v_0$ and $v_1$ be a pair of distinct vertices in $V$.
+In order to prove the lower bound we construct two families of random $d$-regular graphs over $V$, $\calF^+_{(v_0, v_1)}$ and $\calF^-_{(v_0, v_1)}$. $\calF^+_{(v_0, v_1)}$ is the family of $d$-regular graphs, $G=(V, E)$, for which $(v_0, v_1) \in E$. $\calF^-_{(v_0, v_1)}$ is the family of $d$-regular graphs for which $(v_0, v_1) \in E$ and the removal of $(v_0, v_1)$ leaves the graph with two connected components,\footnote{Although a graph that is drawn uniformly from $\calF^+_{(v_0, v_1)}$ (or $\calF^-_{(v_0, v_1)}$) might be disconnected, this event happens with negligible probability~\cite{Bol01}.
+Hence, the proof of the lower bound remains valid even if we consider $\calF^+_{(v_0, v_1)}\cap \calC$ and $\calF^-_{(v_0, v_1)}\cap\calC$ where $\calC$ is the family of connected graphs.} each of size $n/2$.
 We prove that given $(v_0,v_1)$, any algorithm that performs at most $\sqrt{n}/c$ queries for some sufficiently large constant $c > 1$ cannot distinguish the case in which the graph is drawn uniformly at random from $\calF^+_{(v_0, v_1)}$ from the case in which the graph is drawn uniformly at random from $\calF^-_{(v_0, v_1)}$.
 Essentially, if the number of queries is at most $\sqrt{n}/c$, then with high constant probability, each new query to the graph returns a new random vertex in both families.
 By ``new vertex'' we mean a vertex that neither appeared in the query history nor in the answers history.
-Since the algorithm must answer consistently with a connected graph $G'$, for every graph in the support of $\calF^-_{(v_0, v_1)}$ it must answer with probability $1$ positively on the query $(v_0,v_1)$.
+Since the algorithm must answer consistently with a connected graph $G'$, for every graph in the support of $\calF^-_{(v_0, v_1)}$ it must answer positively on the query $(v_0,v_1)$, with probability $1$ (or with high constant probability in case we allow $G'$ to be disconnected with some small constant probability).
 But since the distributions on query-answer histories in both cases are very close statistically, this can be shown to imply that there exist graphs for which the algorithm answers positively on a large fraction of the edges.